Giant Clam farming: potential benefits for islands & atolls?

 Coron in the Philippines, near Kupang in West Timor, Morotai in the Moluccas, Munda in the Solomon islands, Saipan in the Marianas.

-Many more locations like the Maldives, Seychelles, Mauritius, Andaman islands, Comoros, Myanmar, Vietnam , Vanuatu, Fiji, Papua New Guinea, Sunda islands in Indonesia etc would be suitable and the potential seafood markets are presently unlimited.
+Many more locations like the Maldives, Madagascar, Mauritius, Seychelles, Andaman islands, Comoros, Myanmar, Vietnam , Vanuatu, Fiji, Papua New Guinea, Sunda islands in Indonesia etc would be suitable and the potential seafood markets are presently unlimited.